Women's football in Liechtenstein: National teams

 Liechtenstein did not have a national team by 2006 on either the senior or youth level.
 The women's national team did not play in any FIFA-sanctioned matches until early 2020.
 In 2013, President of the Liechtenstein Football Association (LFV) Matthias Voigt said he was committed towards working on the creation of a women's national team, and pointed to the activity level in the women's domestic competition.
 Despite this comment, the federation had no staff dedicated to women's football as of 2017 and also did not have a women's football committee.
 Inclusion of women in governance was also limited, with only one woman serving on a committee and only 5 women serving in managerial positions within the organization.
 Progress on the development front as a result of activities by the LFV were part of the reason that Radio Liechtenstein cited as why in September 2017, it was the time to create a senior women's national team.

 U-16 and U-18 girls' national teams have been in existence by 2017.
 UEFA listed the senior national women's side as a U-19 B team.

 Senior team

 The LFV took the initial steps in building the national women's team for the first time in January 2020, starting with a training camp where older players were called up from clubs in Austria or Switzerland, joining their under-19 compatriots.
 Liechtenstein played their first matches, both unofficial, against Grasshopper Club Zürich Frauen U17s and FC Bühler on 12 and 26 January.
-They will make their senior debut in international women's football with a friendly against neighbouring Luxembourg in Ruggell on 11 April 2021.
+They will make their senior debut in international women's football with a friendly against Luxembourg in Ruggell on 11 April 2021.